brathod2/Streaming-DMD-integrated-within-NEK5000/README.md

      istep file is periodically written at a time interval of 1000 timesteps after commenc.
      Ground truth velocities are stored and saved in istep file so that the DMD predicted velocities can be later compared for accuracy.

- Run the matlab code 'dmd_fortran.m' to finish the last step in the alfgorithm and construct the DMD modes and Eigenvalues.
+ Run the matlab code 'dmd_fortran.m' to finish the last step of the algorithm and construct the DMD modes and Eigenvalues.